 Delivering value for your (new) publication is one of the pieces of this puzzle, but improving the credibility of your own blog (or personal brand) is another major reason you’re here in the first place.

-When you’ve successfully contributed to a major publication, you can (and should) let your audience know.
-Here’s a graphic I have on my own homepage, showcasing where I’ve written:
+You can (and should) let your audience know when you’ve successfully contributed to a major publication.
+Here’s a graphic I have on my own homepage showcasing where I’ve written:

 For some, this might feel like bragging or showing off.
 I can understand that impulse—but instead, think of it as building trust between yourself and your readers.